ibm-developer/icp-nodejs-sample/README.md

 See the [Node.js @ IBM developer center](https://developer.ibm.com/node/) for all things Node.js - including more samples, tutorials and blog posts.
 For configuring Node.js itself, consult the official [Node.js community documentation](https://nodejs.org/en/docs/).

 ### Deploying on platforms other than x86-64
 - Multiarch images are used so the correct Node.js Docker image will be pulled based on your platform.
-Supported platforms include ppc64le, x86-64 and s390x.
+Supported platforms for this sample include ppc64le, x86-64 and s390x.
+- Note that the IBM Cloud Developer Tools are not available for every platform: consult the [CLI docs](https://www.ibm.com/cloud/cli) to find out more.

 ### Disclaimers
 Node.js is an official trademark of Joyent.
 Images are used according to the Node.js visual guidelines - no copyright claims are made.
 You can view the guidelines [here](https://nodejs.org/static/documents/foundation-visual-guidelines.pdf).